jnoody/crawler/README.md

 crawler
 =======

-Crawl your site how search engines see it
+Crawl your escaped fragments on your hashbang-ready site how search engines see it